 Prepare for the inspector.
 When a buyer is becoming serious about purchasing your home, they will most likely hire an inspector whether or not you already have.
 There are ways to make yourself and your home more favorable to the inspector.

 Declutter.
 Inspectors will specifically be looking at plumbing, heating, cooling, electrical systems, etc. Therefore, any area surrounding these appliances must be cleared.
 This includes under the kitchen and bathroom sinks, near the air conditioner, or by the outlets.

 Clean.
 A clean home implies a house well taken care of.
 Make a good first impression on the inspector by having the home clean.

 Prepared paperwork.
 All documentation of any reparations you have had on your home should all be stored in one folder.
-You want to be able to verify that you have taken care of problems that the home has had.
+You want to be able to verify that you have taken care of the problems that the home has had.

 Unlock everything.
 Home inspectors should have free access to every part of the home, the inside and the outside.

 Leave.
 Pets and children running around the house can interrupt the inspector’s work.
-Be prepared to go out for a couple hours with everyone in your family to allow the inspector do their work.
+Be prepared to go out for a couple of hours with everyone in your family to allow the inspector to do their work.